the-linck/PHP-Server-Request/readme.md

 # PHP-Server-Request

-> This is the compatibility branch of the project, made to support PHP5.4+.
-It falls behind the main branch on speed and code safety, use it only if you cannot update to PHP 7.2+.
+> This is the experimental branch of the project, wich requires PHP7.4+.
+As it is far less tested and corrected, it should not be used in production.

 This library mimics Javascript's Fetch API in PHP, allowing you to easily make server-side requests the same way you would do in JS - with minor syntax differences.